PeterBengtson/control-tower-log-aggregator/README.md

 system needs to collect various types of logs from member accounts and store them in a central log archive.
 The few solutions I have seen out there also involve running and maintaining instances or containers, which nowadays is clunky and expensive old tech for Foundation level tasks such as this.
-This solution is entirely serverless.
+This solution, on the other hand, is entirely serverless.

 ## Architecture